 Monthly, planning meetings should be held to discuss infrastructure requirements — maybe new product is coming in and has to be slotted into different sized racks.
 The monthly call should seek to discuss the program from a more long-ranged and strategic viewpoint.

-Collectively, all of this guidance is designed to streamline operations, meet SLA and result in happier customers for eCommerce brands.
+Collectively, all of this guidance is designed to streamline operations, meet SLA and result in happier 3PL and customer relationships for eCommerce brands.